6 Days in Paris – Agenda

 Whatever you’re up for more, go for it.

-We’ll be heading out again about 1:30, this time back to the Rive Gauche.
-A LOT of walking today, starting in the 5th and ending the day in the 7th, with dinner (and art) at the Musee d’Orsay.
+We’ll be heading out again about 1:00, this time back to the Rive Gauche.
+A LOT of walking today, starting in the 5th and ending the day in the 7th.
 Be sure to bring some good walking shoes. (and blister care)

 Some of the things we’ll see along the way: